laurens1984/Azure-Sentinel/Playbooks/CiscoFirepowerConnector/CustomConnector/readme.md

 <a name="authentication"></a>

 ## Authentication
-In Cisco Firepower create a user and give it the appropriate user role in the domain you want to the playbooks to modify network group objects.
+In Cisco Firepower create a user and give it the appropriate user role in the domain you want the playbooks to modify network group objects in.